 So basically, the interview is all about assessing you, and gaining clarity on all the documents you have already submitted to them.
 In short, they want to see why you should be granted a visa.

 A few pointers…

-- Do the groundwork and look into the university you are applying at.
+Do the groundwork and look into the university you are applying to.
 Look closely into the course you’ve chosen and ask yourself if your choice is in line with your educational goals.
 Refresh your memory on the main subjects which are necessary for admission.

 If language is not your strong point then brush up on your grammar and speaking skills.
 You must convince the visa officer that you are competent enough in English to study in a foreign country.

 If you are asked to bring any documents for the interview, then ensure you have them all sorted before you get there.
 You may be asked to bring a passport, various forms, passport-size photos, test scores, educational certificates, transcripts, bank statements and other related documents.
 If you have a gap after school, bring all educational documents you have, letters from work, certificates from coaching centres and so on.

 Being paperwork-ready and getting there ahead of time should ease your mind to a fair extent on the day of the interview.